enkidevs/curriculum/lua/roblox-studio/basic-modelling-i/moving-objects.md

 ## Practice

-The red, green, and blue arrows represent ???
+The red, green, and blue arrows represent... ???

 - The directions you can move your block in
 - The physics of the block